The Difficulty of the Everest Base Camp Trek

 - Make your Pack light and easy to carry

 - Choose sweat-wicking clothes instead of cotton clothes that absorb sweat

 - Layering is an excellent concept for clothing while trekking in the Everest (Baselayer, Middle layer, and Outer layer)

-Trekking in the Everest region is a life-time experience and the greatest achievement to add in your travel diary.
+Trekking in the Everest region is a lifetime experience and the greatest achievement to add to your travel diary.
 Our team at Nepal Hiking Trek is ready to provide the best services of accommodation and transportation for your hassle-free travel.
 We hope you create lots of beautiful memories and inexplicable experiences that you will remember for the rest of your life.